cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 When data sources get large enough, no single analysis or visualization can convey all the structure and information that might be there.
 We need *interactive interfaces*: computer programs to help us build models and visualizations progressively.

 In this research-oriented seminar, we will spend most of the class time discussing recent research results in the area, typically in the form of conference and journal papers.
-The questions we will tackle are: how can we build these systems?
+The questions we will tackle
+are: how can we build these systems?
 How do we know they work?
 Can they mislead us, and how?
 How do they fit with the rest of the data analysis infrastructure?
 Although our research focus will be in visualization, we will cover a mix of algorithms, systems, data mining, machine learning, and whatever other computer science topics become necessary as our discussion progresses.

+The best way to learn is to do: all students will be expected to work on a research project to be reported in a paper.
+These papers are expected to be of sufficient quality to be submitted to technical conferences in the area.

 Students will be assessed on their class participation, paper summary reports, and research projects.

 # Locations and Times

 Monday and Wednesday, 12:30-1:45P, GS942.